-3.2 GIFNCa's Progressive Display Advantage
+3.2.
+GIFNCa's progressive display advantage

-We ran a set of experiments comparing GIF89a over a reliable ordered transport protocol called Sequenced Protocol (SP) vs. GIFNCa over a reliable unordered protocol called Xport Protocol (XP).
-SP and XP were both developed as part of the Universal Transport Library at the University of Delaware [3, 2].
-Both SP and XP are implemented at the user-level over UDP, and use the same code for all functions (including such functions as connection establishment/tear-down, round-trip-time estimation, retransmission timeout, acknowledgments, etc.); the only difference is that SP provides packet resequencing (i.e., ordered service) at the receiver, while XP does not.
+We ran a set of experiments comparing GIF89a over a reliable ordered transport protocol called Sequenced Protocol (SP) versus GIFNCa over a reliable unordered protocol called Xport Protocol (XP).
+SP and XP were both developed as part of the Universal Transport Library at the University of Delaware [8,15].
+Both SP and XP are implemented at the user-level over UDP, and use the same code for all functions (including connection establishment/ tear-down, round-trip-time estimation, retransmission timeout, acknowledgments, etc.); the only difference is that SP provides packet resequencing (i.e., ordered service) at the receiver, while XP does not.

-Each experiment downloads a compressed image from server to client using an interface similar to familiar web browsers (see Figure 5).
-Packets are routed through a Lossy Router, a modified IP router that can simulate any of three loss models (Bernoulli, burst (2-Step Markov), or deterministic), and a Reflector that delays forwarding of IP packets to simulate lower bandwidth links.
-In the near future, we plan to replace the Reflector with a low bandwidth combat net radio SINCGARS or wireless link.
+Each experiment downloads a compressed image from server to client using an interface similar to familiar web browsers (see Fig. 6).
+Packets are routed through a Lossy Router, a modified IP router that can simulate any of three loss models (Bernoulli, burst (2-Step Markov), or deterministic), and a Reflector that delays forwarding of IP packets to simulate low bandwidth links.
+In the near future, we plan to replace the Reflector with a wireless low bandwidth SINCGARS combat net radio.
 In all experiments repeated, the Reflector simulated a 28.8 Kbps link.
 Future experiments will investigate other speeds.

 First, we performed 20 experiments using the aircraft image with 0% IP packet loss: 10 each for GIF89a and GIFNCa.
 The results of these experiments are summarized in Table 2.
-For example, in experiment number 1, with GIF89a the user is able to see 24%, 46%, 72%, 92%, and 100% of the image data at times 3, 6, 9, 12, and 15 seconds respectively.
-With GIFNCa the user sees 21%, 41%, 64%, 81%, and 100% of the image at the same respective time periods.
-Table 2 clearly shows that GIF89a outperforms GIFNCa when there is no network loss or reordering.
-The reason is GIFNCa's compression disadvantage as explained in Section 3.1.
+For example, in experiment number 1, with GIF89a the user is able to see 24%, 46%, 72%, 92%, and 100% of the image